 Best for Screening

-The Leyland cypress is the all-time winner when it comes to providing the best screening.
+The Leyland Cypress is the all-time winner when it comes to providing the best screening.
 Statuesque-looking with thick sagging branches bursting with dense foliage, our pick for best screening does an excellent job at blocking even the most intrusive neighbor.

 Not to forget the Douglas Fir with its impressive and classic spire-shaped appearance that is perfect for blocking out nosy neighbors and views.
-An exceptionally fast-growing perennial favorite, Douglas Fir isn’t all about providing beneficial screening; you can also plat it to create a picturesque backdrop for your property.
+An exceptionally fast-growing perennial favorite, Douglas Fir isn’t all about providing beneficial screening; you can also play it to create a picturesque backdrop for your property.

 Tall, elegant, and striking.
 The Italian cypress is our most stylish evergreen privacy tree pick.
 Fast-growing slender Italian cypresses are an excellent choice for privacy hedging along driveways or around pools.